 - Regular monitoring of progress and students’ Attitude to Learning

 - Pastoral support plans are created in discussion with Parents, Students, Heads of Year, SENDCo, Teachers and Teaching Assistants.

 - Personalised courses that may include reduced GCSE options, study skills, work placements, vocational courses and College taster sessions

 - Close liaison with parents to create a partnership for making shared decisions about educational provision.

-- The valuable and unique resource of the In School Learning Centre and Student Support Services which cater for a number of social, medical and peer issues that arise and can be addressed through ELSA, Listening Ear and involvement of specialist outside agencies.
+- The valuable and unique resource of the In School Learning Centre and Student Services which cater for a number of social, medical and peer issues that arise and can be addressed through ELSA and the involvement of specialist outside agencies.

 To learn more about how we include students with Special Educational Needs, please see the documents below.
 There are also policies relevant to Special Educational Needs in the Policies section of our website which can be found here.